5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/I225-V_FIX.md

 	- Under ACPI/add, disable the `DMAR` replacement table
 	- Under ACPI/delete, disable the rule for dropping the `DMAR`table
 	- Save your `config.plist`
-- Download `I225-Vmod.zip` from [here](https://www.insanelymac.com/forum/topic/348493-discussion-intel-i225-v-on-macos-monterey/?do=findComment&comment=2779420) and extract it.
+- [Download](https://www.insanelymac.com/forum/topic/348493-discussion-intel-i225-v-on-macos-monterey/?do=findComment&comment=2779420) `I225-Vmod.zip` and extract it.
 If the file is unavailable, ask the author of the post or send me a PM.
 - Copy `eeupdate64.efi` and `I225MOD`to the root folder of a FAT32 formatted USB Flash Drive.
 - Restart the system